wnsnrs/ubuntuone-php-client-library/README.md

 ### License: ###

-This library is released under the GNU GPL v3 license, you can find the full text of the license in the LICENSE file.
+This library is released under the GNU LGPL v3 license, you can find the full text of the license in the LICENSE file.

 ### How to use ###